-Since the release of the original Triumph Bobber last year I wanted a go, but life got in the way, and I never got around to it.
-Release of the new Bobber Black into Triumph’s heritage collection means I had to change that.
+Since the release of the original Triumph Bobber last year I wanted a ride, but life got in the way, and I never got around to it.
+The release of the new Triumph Bobber Black into Triumph’s heritage collection means I had to change that.
 For me, the Triumph Bobber Black ticked all the boxes.
 There was a distinct lack of chrome, it has a seat made for one, and it used the tried, tested and trusted twin which graces many other of Triumphs heritage collection.

-I’m not a massive fan of chrome, so for me, the Black version is perfect.
+I’m not a massive fan of chrome, so for me, the Black version is perfection.
 It’s matte black, stealthy appearance is more me.
-Everybody knows that matte black is cool, think Stealth bomber, and you get the picture.
+Everybody knows that matte black is cool, think Stealth bomber, and well, you get the picture.

 I was apprehensive, I’d never rode an ass back and feet forward bike, so it felt unnatural at first, but it quickly became comfortable.
 The seat feels like a sofa, even better, it’s adjustable so you can find the perfect comfort spot.
 The handlebars are not too much of a stretch; elbows are not too bent.
 The bars themselves have the right length so that you can still actually turn.
 The mirrors on the end of the bars are a nice feature, big enough to see what you have just overtaken, but not too big to look odd or out of place.

 The Bobber black engine is a peach, I just wish it had the High Torque Thruxton R version

 Triumph has been making twin “T” engines since the dawn of time, and each evolution gets better and better.
 The slightly detuned engine is from the Thruxton R, but with a distinct change in looks and feel to the Thruxton.